Happy Stories, Mostly (Cerita-cerita Bahagia, Hampir Seluruhnya) by Norman Erikson Pasaribu

 Since I started reading books back in 2020 I have not picked up a single book written by an Indonesian author.
 I am happy that Happy Stories, Mostly is my first dip into Indonesian literature.
 Plenty of my Indonesian mutuals have read this book and raved about it so when I saw there is a translated version of it, I thought why not give it a try.

-The first piece “Enkidu Comes Knocking on New Year’s Eve” is a great example and serves as a good introduction for readers to know what’s in store.
-As readers dive deeper the stories has undertones of vulnerability that is clearly taken from Pasaribu’s own accounts in life.
-In this review I want to do a dive deep into the stories that have the strongest impression on me.
+Enkidu Comes Knocking on New Year’s Eve.
+This first short story is a good introduction for readers to discover what’s in store throughout the book.
+It is a story that encapsulates Pasaribu absurdity in his writing style and his fresh take in writing about the queer narrative.
+In this review I want to do a deep dive into the stories that have the strongest impression on me.

 Ise goarmu?—What’s your name?